Skip to main content

 Upload to WordPress

-Go to Plugins → Add New → Upload Plugin in your WordPress admin and select the downloaded ZIP file.
+In WordPress admin, go to Plugins -> Add New -> Upload Plugin and select the ZIP file.

 3